g2s3-2018/g2s3-2018.github.io/applications.md

 ### Important dates
 The deadline for applications is February 1, 2018.

+### Application material

+- A cover letter describing your relevant experience and your motivation to participate in the G2S3 2018 (2 pages max.)
+- A short CV (2 pages max.)
+- A transcript containing relevant classes you attended (only course titles and grades)
+- If needed, an application for financial support of travel costs (see below)
+- One letter of recommendation from your advisor (to be submitted directly from the advisor)

 ### Financial support
 Thanks to the generous sponsorship from SIAM, applicants selected to participate pay no registration fee.
 Funding for local accommodations and meal expenses will be covered for all participants.